mmcmd/HydrationReminder/README.md

 ## 🎈 Usage <a name="usage"></a>

+The commands from this module can be found by running `Get-Command -Module HydrationReminder`

-Running `Get-Help Start-HydrationReminder` will provide additional examples and details on how to use the command
+Running `Get-Help` on any of the commands will provide additional examples and details on how to use the command

-Parameter list and description:
+Parameter list and description for Start-HydrationReminder:
 Parameters | Type | Functionality
 -----------|------|---------------
 ReminderInterval | Integer | Interval in minutes at which you will receive a notification to drink.
 Default is 60 minutes (1 hour)